 How can I make the most of my session?

 Great question.
-Number one is please let me know what your needs are.
+Number one is please let us know what your needs are.
 If the work is too deep, a stretch doesn’t feel good, or you don’t feel comfortable, please speak up.
 This is key to our work succeeding.
-My promise is to do everything I can to have you leave feeling met and if I’m not then I need to know.
+Our promise is to do everything we can to have you leave feeling met and if we are not then we need to know.
 It can be challenging at first to speak up but please do.
-It’s my goal that we work together to meet your needs each moment of the session.
+It’s our goal that we work together to meet your needs each moment of the session.

 Other ways you can make the most of your session include asking for anything that would make the environment better for you.
 This could include asking for: